 Carbonite provides comprehensive protection for your data center and is simple to use.
 This cloud data service includes backup software, offers unlimited storage and can be set up to run automatically in the background.
 With the ability to set up its continuous backup option, Carbonite will only back up new files or files that have been altered to reduce the bandwidth needed.
 The company manages encryption but allows an encryption key to be set, giving you full access and the ability to restore files with just one click.

-Acronis offers a full range of online backup options, including incremental backups, multi-level data compression and file filtering.
-Data can be pulled from Linux and Windows servers, from VMware and directly from PCs with the ability to utilize local disk backup and network storage, along with cloud storage options.
+Acronis offers a full range of online data backup options, including incremental backups, multi-level data compression and file filtering.
+Data can be pulled from Linux and Windows servers, from VMware and directly from PCs with the ability to utilize local disk backup, network storage, and cloud storage options.
 Acronis also uses a 256-bit AES encryption to maintain the security of your business data and offers Bare Metal disk imaging for full system state storage.
-It’s important to note that working with Acronis requires commitment to a perpetual or three-year license.
+It’s important to note that working with Acronis requires a commitment to a perpetual or three-year license.

-If you have questions about improving your current cloud backup solution, contact EIRE Systems today for more information.
+EIRE Systems is a leading IT services company dedicated to enhancing your data security and business efficiency.
+If you have questions about improving your cloud backup solution, contact EIRE Systems today for more information.